bodiasing/MSI-GS66-Stealth-10UE-OC-Hackintosh/README.md

 # UPDATE "EFI UPDATE"
 Replaced voodoohda with applealc kext.

-But you need to install ComboJackfix (included in "EFI UPDATE"):
+But you need to install ComboJackfix (included in "EFI UPDATE").

 Your folder path must be, my folder path is specified in the terminal.

 In the terminal:
 1. cd ~/Downloads/ComboJackfix
 2. sh install.sh